mgechev/codelyzer/CONTRIBUTING.md

 You can file new issues by filling out our [new issue form](https://github.com/mgechev/codelyzer/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)

+#### Documentation Related PRs

+If the fix that you want to submit is part of the metadata associated with any of the declared rules, make sure you directly update the source code in `src/*.Rule.ts` instead of the files residing in the `docs` directory.

+#### General Guidelines

 Before you submit your Pull Request (PR) consider the following guidelines:

 * Search [GitHub](https://github.com/mgechev/codelyzer/pulls) for an open or closed PR